GoebelJess/goebeljess.github.io/README.md

 <hr>

 <h3><strong>Research Interests</strong></h3>

 <h4><strong>Bilingualism and Language Variation</strong></h4>
-I study both <strong>speech production</strong> and <strong>social perception</strong> of bilinguals.
-My work examines <strong>linguistic variability</strong> in multilingual speakers and the <strong>social perception of second language accents</strong>, focusing on how social and cognitive factors influence language use and listener judgments.
+I study both speech production and social perception of bilinguals.
+My work examines linguistic variability in multilingual speakers and the social perception of second language accents, focusing on how social and cognitive factors influence language use and listener judgments.
-During my <strong>Master’s degree at Queen Mary University of London</strong>, I investigated how <strong>cognitive load</strong> (divided attention) affects bilingual <strong>style-shifting</strong> and <strong>style control</strong>, under the supervision of <a href="https://www.qmul.ac.uk/sllf/linguistics/people/academic/profiles/mccarthy.html" target="_blank"><strong>Dr. Kathleen McCarthy</strong></a>.
+During my Master’s degree at Queen Mary University of London, I investigated how cognitive load (divided attention) affects bilingual style-shifting and style control, under the supervision of <a href="https://www.qmul.ac.uk/sllf/linguistics/people/academic/profiles/mccarthy.html" target="_blank">Dr. Kathleen McCarthy</a>.

 <h4><strong>Social Class and Linguistic Variation</strong></h4>
-Another strand of my research explores how <strong>social class</strong> shapes linguistic behavior.
-For my <strong>undergraduate dissertation at the University of Edinburgh</strong>, supervised by <a href="https://www.laurenhall-lew.com/" target="_blank"><strong>Prof. Lauren Hall-Lew</strong></a>, I examined how <strong>socially mobile speakers</strong> (people who have experienced upward mobility) differ linguistically from speakers whose social class remained stable.
-This work sparked my interest in refining how researchers conceptualize and measure <strong>socioeconomic status</strong>, treating <strong>social class as a fluid, dynamic construct</strong> rather than a fixed category.
+Another strand of my research explores how social class shapes linguistic behavior.
+For my undergraduate dissertation at the University of Edinburgh, supervised by <a href="https://www.laurenhall-lew.com/" target="_blank">Prof. Lauren Hall-Lew</a>, I examined how socially mobile speakers (people who have experienced upward mobility) differ linguistically from speakers whose social class remained stable.
+This work sparked my interest in refining how researchers conceptualize and measure socioeconomic status, treating social class as a fluid, dynamic construct rather than a fixed category.

 ### Publications